michael2012z/BitBible/markdown/KJV/files/Exod.md

 35. And Moses was not able to enter into the tent of the congregation, because the cloud abode thereon, and the glory of the Lord filled the tabernacle.

-36. And when the cloud was taken up from over the tabernacle, the children of Israel went onward in all their journeys:went onward: Heb. journeyed
+36. And when the cloud was taken up from over the tabernacle, the children of Israel went onward in all their journeys:

 37. But if the cloud were not taken up, then they journeyed not till the day that it was taken up.